PlayingWithProjections/fsharp/README.md

-# Playing with Projections in C#
+# Playing with Projections in F#
-The default version of this project is dotnetcore 2.2.
+The default version of this project is dotnetcore 3.1.
 You can download the latest version here: https://dotnet.microsoft.com/download

 ## Getting started: Visual Studio or Project Rider
 In Visual Studio/Project Rider, specify a command line argument pointing to the json file you want to replay.